Triangle groups, automorphic forms, and torus knots: Triangle groups and torus knot groups

-It is a well-known fact that knot groups do not admit elements of finite order.
+It is a well-known fact that knot complements are aspherical.
+Hence knot groups do not admit elements of finite order.
 In our case this is immediately deduced by the fact that $\wt{\Gamma}'$ and $\wt{\Gamma}/\wt{\Gamma}'$ are free.
-It also follows from the presence of the faithful representation $\wt{\Gamma}\lw \wt{SL_2}(\RR)$ obtained in lemma \ref{Lemma CenExt(G)->CenEct(SL)}, and the fact that $\wt{SL_2}(\RR)$ has no elements of finite order.\\
+It also follows from the presence of the faithful representation $\wt{\Gamma}\lw \wt{SL_2}(\RR)$ obtained in Lemma \ref{Lemma CenExt(G)->CenEct(SL)}, and the fact that $\wt{SL_2}(\RR)$ has no elements of finite order.\\

 Now we identify a family of subgroups $G_r$ of $\wt{\Gamma}$ such that each $G_r$ is isomorphic to $\wt{\Gamma}$, parametrized by natural numbers $r$ co-prime to both $p$ and $q$.
 Fix one such $r$ and let $r_p,r_q,p_r,q_r$ be integers such that